-Throughout the summer, each library in the system — Herr Memorial Library, Mifflinburg; The Public Library for Union County, Lewisburg; and West End Library, Laurelton — has been collecting school supplies for students and teachers, as well as supplies for infants and toddlers.
+Throughout June and July, each library in the system — Herr Memorial Library, Mifflinburg; The Public Library for Union County, Lewisburg; and West End Library, Laurelton — is collecting school supplies for students and teachers, as well as supplies for infants and toddlers.

 “Our goal is to fill a tractor trailer,” said Kelly Walter, director of the Herr Memorial Library, where the idea for the project originated.
 “We’d like to collect backpacks, tote bags, and diaper bags and enough materials to fill each of them.”

 For school-age children, the UCLS is collecting the following items: backpacks for boys and girls, pens, pencils, markers, crayons, highlighters, pencil cases, notebooks, notepads, binders, bookmarks, books, stickers, glue, glue sticks, erasers, blunt scissors, tissues, hand sanitizer, and lunch boxes/bags for boys and girls.